andihkzs/space-invaders-3d/README.md

 ## Live Demo

-Play the game at: [Your Netlify URL will appear here after deployment]
+Play the game at: [Space Invaders 3D Demo](https://your-demo-url-here.com)

+> **Note**: Replace the demo URL above with your actual deployed link once you push to a hosting service like GitHub Pages, Netlify, or Vercel.

 ## Development